JSudron/Contact-Aberdeen/README.md

 All links to other webpages e.g. social media links have been tested.
 They all open using 'target="_blank" which opens the link in a new tab on the browser.

 The code was put through [W3C](https://validator.w3.org/) a markup validation service used to check code.
+This found various errors in the form section, this was due to the invalid input tag 'phone', these were all rectified.

 The site was tested across multiple browsers (Chrome, Safari, Internet Explorer, Firefox & CM Browser) and on multiple devices, using [Responsinator](http://www.responsinator.com/).
 It was also directly tested on an Android Phone, iPhone, iPad, Macbook and PC.
 No issues were found.